Accessibility

 As a Library member with a print disability, you can register to borrow accessible items from the Centre for Equitable Library Access (CELA) and National Network for Equitable Library Service (NNELS).

-The books available through CELA and NNELS are in DAISY format.
-DAISY format books can be played on DAISY CD Players or Digital Daisy Players which can be borrowed from the library.
+Many of the books available through CELA and NNELS are in DAISY format.
+DAISY is an audiobook format books that can be played on DAISY CD Players or Digital Daisy Players which can be borrowed from the library.
 There are also apps available for iOS and Android devices which will play these files.

 CELA